Tyrn/wei/the-insider-en.typ

 grace.
 Bemish  didn't know  yet  that a roll  signed  and bequested  by the Emperor costs more than a rank  and a title, and that Shavash offered half a million to the Emperor's suckling  brother, Ishim, to persuade the sovereign Varnazd  to bequest him a gift.
-Ishim, however, had  to return  the money  - somehow, the sovereign did not like Shavash.
+Ishim, however, had  to return  the money---somehow, the sovereign did not like Shavash.

      "I am very grateful to you," Bemish mentioned at  the desert, "that you signed all these papers yesterday and agreed to help me."